netz98/n98-magerun/readme.rst

 Magento Installer (Experimental)
 """"""""""""""""""""""""""""""""

-Since version 1.1.0 we deliver a magento installert which does the following:
+Since version 1.1.0 we deliver a magento installer which does the following:

 * Download magento by a list of git repos and zip files (mageplus, magelte, official community packages).
 * Try to create database if it does not exist.